 Rahwa has trained and employed Maternal Health Agents (MHAs), or Aleyti Adetat, in ten communities in southern Eritrea with a catchment area of 10,000 people.
 The communities are Asetah, Berakit Nishto, Daber, Enghela, Imbeyto, Mai Aha, Tekelabi, Tewro, Unafero, and Zeare.

-MHAs provide critical services including accompanying women and children to the local hospital, identifying signs of risky pregnancy and malnutrition in children, using rapid diagnostic tests to diagnose tuberculosis among pregnant women, among other services.
+MHAs provide critical services including accompanying women and children to the local hospital, identifying signs of risky pregnancy and malnutrition in children, using rapid diagnostic tests to diagnose malaria among pregnant women, among other services.
 Yordanos Gereghizier describes some of her experiences working as a Maternal Health Agent below.